 - Over-spreading: Start with very cold scone dough.
 Expect some spread, but if the scones are over-spreading as they bake, remove from the oven and press back into its triangle shape (or whatever shape) using a rubber spatula.

 - Apples: I say 1 “heaping” cup because this amount does not need to be terribly accurate.
 Anything from 1 cup – 1 and 1/4 cups works.
 Don’t use too much or else the scones won’t keep their shape from all the apple chunks and juices.

 - Caramel Sauce: If using my homemade caramel sauce, please keep in mind this is a salted caramel.
 For a sweeter caramel, reduce salt to 1/2 teaspoon.
 You can make the caramel sauce in advance– see make ahead tip in the caramel recipe.

-Keywords: caramel apple scones, apple cinnamon scones
+Keywords: caramel, apple cinnamon scones